Kristina01111000/lavendersite/README.md

     - finish matching wireframe
     - check font
-    - fix the footer

     - fix size of header
     - go over logo placement
     - add the other pages
     - check color codes on wireframe
-    - add content to lavender, native plant, and other pages

 - keep contact page, she is going to make some podcasts and use the email list to contact people
 - she is going to check the fav garden email, dont point it